gcmalloc/epfl-moodle/README.md

     moodle $username $password

 This will initialise a moodle directory in the actual one.
 A menu will be displayed, choose which course you would like to keep up to date in this directory.
+Then the script will download all the specified courses.

 Then